ghalactic/github-release-from-tag/README.md

 This action makes a number of outputs available:

-> **Note:** The [action metadata file] contains the actual definitions for these
+> [!TIP]
-> outputs.
-The example below should give you some idea what each output looks
+> The [action metadata file] contains the actual definitions for these outputs.
-> like.
-The outputs aren't actually YAML of course, it's just for explanatory
+> The example below should give you some idea what each output looks like.
+The
-> purposes.
+> outputs aren't actually YAML of course, it's just for explanatory purposes.

 [action metadata file]: action.yml